-The mixture is heated inside a glass vessel that is connected to the condensing apparatus.
+You heat the mixture inside a glass vessel that you connect to the condensing apparatus.

+Apparatus

-In a simple distillation setup the mixture is contained in a boiling tube, connected to a delivery tube by a bung.
-The vapour passes through the delivery tube, is cooled by the air, condenses and is collected in a receiving flask.
+In a simple distillation setup you contain the mixture in a boiling tube, connected to a delivery tube by a bung.
+The vapour passes through the delivery tube, the air cools it, it condenses and is collected in a receiving flask.

 A more sophisticated setup uses a water-cooled condenser.
 The most common condenser used in school chemistry laboratories is the Liebig condenser.
 This is made from two concentric tubes.
 The vapour passes through the inner tube.
-Cooling water is passed through the outer tube.
-The mixture is heated in a round-bottomed (or a pear-shaped) flask which is connected to the condenser by a still head.
-A still receiver may be used to connect the condenser to the receiving flask.
+Cooling water passes through the outer tube.
+You heat the mixture in a round-bottomed (or a pear-shaped) flask which you connect to the condenser by a still head.
+You may use a still receiver to connect the condenser to the receiving flask.
 School chemistry laboratories usually use special glassware called QuickfitTM for this type of distillation.

 Did you know … ?
 A similar process is used in a solar still to produce water in remote areas or during emergencies.
 Heat from the Sun evaporates water from dirty mixtures, the vapour is trapped on a surface and the condensed water drips into a cup.

 Separating liquids